 Rankings are for Institutional Class and are based on average annual total returns, but do not consider sales charges.

 The Lipper Mutual Funds Average is an equally weighted average of the mutual funds within their respective Lipper classification, adjusted for reinvestment of capital gains distributions and income dividends.
 Lipper ratings are not intended to predict future results, and Lipper does not guarantee the accuracy of this information.
 More information is available at www.lipperweb.com.
-Thomson Reuters Copyright 2020, All Rights Reserved.
+Refinitiv Copyright 2024, All Rights Reserved.

 Past performance is no guarantee of future results